Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 application.
 After your AI is trained the matchbox folder will contain all of the boxes which your AI uses to play.
-If you want to read about how the AI works, so you can use it for other projects, then scroll down to "How Will The Program Work" for an explination of the AI's implamentation.
+If you want to read about how the AI works, so you can use it for other projects, then scroll down to "How Will The Program Work" for an explanation of the AI's implementation.

 -------------------------------------------------------------------------
-#### Dependancies:
+#### Dependencies:

 This Project will require you to install two libraries.
 1. pygame